V1n1v131r4/MIME-Confusion-Attack-on-Midori-Browser/README.md

 # MIME Confusion Attack on Midori Browser

-This PoC describes a MIME confusion attack on Midori Browser 0.5.1.
+This PoC describes a MIME confusion attack on Midori Browser 0.5.11 and Internet Explorer 11.535.18362.0

 ## About the MIME Confusion Attack